AnkithKA/Digit-Handwriting-Recognition/README.md

 - **Convolutional Neural Network (CNN)**: Utilizes a deep learning model trained on the MNIST dataset for handwritten digit recognition.
 - **Data Augmentation**: Incorporates random rotations, zooms, and translations to improve model generalization.
 - **Interactive GUI**: Built using `Tkinter` to allow users to interact with the application easily.
+- **Model Saving and Loading**: Automatically saves the trained model and loads it for future use, avoiding the need for retraining.

 ---